bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

 ### Countersigning a share grant

-The share granting transactions requires two signatures.
+The share grant transaction requires two signatures.
 Therefore, after the current share owner initializes the grant, the new owner needs to sign to accept the shares.

-To counter sign a share grant using the Bitcoin-CLI:
+To countersign a share grant using the Bitcoin-CLI:

   ```
     # The receiver signs to accept the shares